ravendb/docs/Articles/Raven.Documentation.Articles/articles/comparison-cloud-database-vs-ravendb-nosql-document-database.markdown

 ### *Issue #6: Paging is so hard!
 You can’t just open the third page of your results, you have to actually go through the first two pages to get there.*

-Where the cloud database uses a continuation-token and forces you to meticulously go through all result pages up to the one you’re actually interested in, RavenDB simply lets you get there.
+Where the cloud database uses a <em>continuation-token</em> and forces you to meticulously go through all result pages up to the one you’re actually interested in, RavenDB simply lets you get there.
 You can paginate query results (or not) as you wish, leaf and skip through them, and effortlessly get where you want.<br/>

 This is not a secluded incident, but yet another reflection of a basic difference in approaches.
 RavenDB is developed by people who need working features, and honestly produce them for themselves and others.
 We strive and succeed to include easily applicable features that evidently suit most applications, so you don’t have to struggle for them.